behdadetezadi/oopp-project-splitty/README.md

 In addition, language choice persists through restarts.

 **Statistics page:**
-This page shows a pie chart containing the amount of money spent per tag, and also shows the total amount of money spent on the event
+This page can be accessed through the expense overview and shows a pie chart containing the amount of money spent per tag, and also shows the total amount of money spent on the event

 **Send Invitation code to email:**